mostafaGwely/Data-Wrangling/README.md

 - name columns have null values and misleading values like ’a’ __I re_extract the name of the dog from the text usin regex then replace it__

-- there are three data sets insead of one master data set __I used merg funtion to make the master data set df by joining the three data sets twEnArch , imPredictions , tweets__
+- there are three data sets instead of one master data set __I used merge function to make the master data set df by joining the three data sets twEnArch, predictions, tweets__

-- dog type can be represented in one column dog_stages instead of four doggo floofer pupper puppo __I used merg funtion to calculate the dog stages column from the four columns__
+- dog type can be represented in one column dog_stages instead of four doggo floofer pupper Puppo __I used merge function to calculate the dog stages column from the four columns__

-# shots
+# Shots

 https://github.com/mostafaGwely/Data-Wrangling/blob/master/act_report.pdf